jennneth/ETL/README.md

 2. Data Source
 Environmental Conservation Online System (ECOS): https://ecos.fws.gov/ecp/report/species-listings-by-tax-group?statusCategory=Listed&groupName=Mammals

-Both files will be downloaded as CSVs.
+Both files downloaded as CSVs.
 ECOS data will load CSVs into Postgres using PG Admin’s import tool.
 Wilson & Reeder's CSV data will be imported to pandas using from_csv, the other using from_sql with pandas.

 # Transform